Undline/UndChain/readme.md

 ### Pool-less Protocol

 While having a separation of power between the validators who maintain the blockchain and the partners who hold the ledger and process the payments.
-There is another reason the validators exist, and that is to keep mining pools away from UndChain.
+There is another reason the validators exist, and that is to keep mining pools away from Modulr.
 There is no need for them; the Validators already perform token distributions and traffic control so there is no benefit for another entity to perform that function.
 This also gives the partners full rewards since validators don't earn SP.

 ## Wallets

-Had a thought while doing some development work in regards to having hot and cold wallets, and since UndChain needs the ability to sign transactions (fairly regularly) I think it may be wise to implement the idea of hot and cold wallets so that users already have that as a additional means of security.
+Had a thought while doing some development work in regards to having hot and cold wallets, and since Modulr needs the ability to sign transactions (fairly regularly) I think it may be wise to implement the idea of hot and cold wallets so that users already have that as a additional means of security.
 What this would mean is that instead of just one public address in a user accounts name you would have two.
 I need to think more on this and how it should be implemented.
 I will say for sure that fees between those two wallets will be zero.

 # Code Bounties

-In this section I am going to list out the active *bounties* for the UndChain project.
+In this section I am going to list out the active *bounties* for the Modulr project.
 The Bounty program is meant to not only list what is needed for chain development, but also provide reward structures for each *contract* that is listed.

-One of the ideas I have for UndChain is to make it so that open source software doesn't mean free, which means for everyone not just the project.
+One of the ideas I have for Modulr is to make it so that open source software doesn't mean free, which means for everyone not just the project.
 This not only refers to the organization which can receive tokens, nor the Creator(s) who can collect fees, but also freelance developers who are looking to assist in a project.

-UndChain itself has a startup developer fund of 1 million GP as well as 10 million SP.
-UndChain will also use this fund to support new co-chains since new blockchains coming into UndChain help support the eco system and make UndChain better.
+Modulr itself has a startup developer fund of 1 million GP as well as 10 million SP.
+Modulr will also use this fund to support new co-chains since new blockchains coming into Modulr help support the eco system and make Modulr better.

-Currently there are no active bounties at this time as the system is still under development, but I am going to make some examples of what a warrant should look like. *Note: this is currently being posted in GitHub, but will eventually only exist on UndChain once the Code Ledger side chain goes live*
+Currently there are no active bounties at this time as the system is still under development, but I am going to make some examples of what a warrant should look like. *Note: this is currently being posted in GitHub, but will eventually only exist on Modulr once the Code Ledger side chain goes live*

 ## Example of Bounties